NicolaRFranco/hiprs/README.md

 *hiPRS* is a novel algorithm for building Polygenic Risk Scores (PRSs) that account for high-order interaction terms between genetic loci (encoded in terms of Single Nucleotide Polymorfisms, SNPs).
 The methodology was developed in *Massi, Franco et al., Learning High-Order Interactions for Polygenic Risk Prediction (2022)*, and this repository provides a Python implementation of the routines thereby detailed.

 The repository consists of:
 - The source files required for installing the *hiprs* library (see **Installation guidelines** below).
-The latter consists of 4 main modules:
+The latter is comprised of 4 main modules:
-    - the main one, *scores.py*, which allows the user to construct the Polygenic Risk Scores;
+    - *scores.py*, which allows the user to construct the Polygenic Risk Scores;
     - *interactions.py*, a module for efficiently handling interaction terms;
     - *mrmr.py* an auxiliary module that implements Maximum Relevance — Minimum Redundancy algorithms;
     - *snps.py* an auxiliary module used for data simulation.